PRINCIPAL ACTIVITIES OF THE COMPANY

 Details related to share schemes operated by the Group are disclosed in note 6.
 The schemes include:

-- Ceramic Industries Escrow Scheme, which is a mechanism to retain and reward selected high-performing Ceramic Industries executives and senior management.
+- Ceramic Industries Share Retention Scheme is a mechanism to retain and reward selected high-performing Ceramic Industries executives and senior management.

 In terms of the MOI, the Company has unlimited borrowing powers.

-At the AGM of 14 November 2019, shareholders approved the appointment of PricewaterhouseCoopers Inc. as auditor for the 2020 financial year (replacing EY) with Mr T Howatt being the individual registered auditor undertaking the audit.
+At the AGM of 11 November 2022, shareholders approved the reappointment of PricewaterhouseCoopers Inc. as auditor for the 2023 financial year, with Mr T J Howatt being the individual registered auditor undertaking the audit.

 The Company Secretary is Ms E J Willis, whose business and postal address is: